Environmental and Natural Resources

 - Under no circumstance will any participant be allowed to handle any of the items in the identification portion of the practicums.
 Any infraction of this rule will be sufficient to eliminate a team from the event.

-- Possession or use of any equipment, including electronic devices, other than items specified in section IV.
-B., is prohibited.
+- Possession or use of any equipment, including electronic devices, other than items specified under Event Format is prohibited.

 - Participants will be assigned to group leaders who will escort them to various event-‐ staging sites.
 Each participant is to stay with his or her assigned group leader throughout the event or until told to change leaders by the event superintendent.